FHPythonUtils/MutableZip/documentation/reference/mutablezip/index.md

-Add delete (via remove_file) and update (via writestr and write methods) To enable update features use MutableZipFile with the 'with statement', Upon __exit__ (if updates were applied) a new zip file will override the exiting one with the updates
+Add delete (via remove_file) and update (via writestr and write methods) To enable update features use MutableZipFile with the 'with statement', Upon __exit__ (if updates were applied) a new zip file will override the exiting one with the updates.

 #### Signature